QuEraComputing/tsim/docs/index.md

 sampler = c.compile_sampler()
 samples = sampler.sample(shots=100)
 ```

+To add T-gates to a circuit, simply use the `S[T]` and `S_DAG[T]` instructions.
 `tsim` does not introduce its own "T" instruction to be fully compatible with `stim`.

-For circuits with detector and observable annotations, one can also compile a detector sampler:
+For circuits with detector and observable annotations,you can compile a detector sampler:

 ```python
 c = Circuit.from_stim_program_text(